vbookshelf/JaiTalk-Translator-2026/README.md

 ## Revision History

+Version 2.3<br>
+8-Aug-2026<br>
+- Added a translation history.
+This gets deleted when the tab is closed.
+- Clicking the mic now does not clear the text.
+- Added text to clearly indicate which language the app is listening for.
+- Added an About page.

 Version 2.2<br>
 5-Aug-2026<br>
 - Added timer code to set how long the mic stays on if the user does not speak.